Back

 Can I simply exclude Texas Residents?

-Likely no. There’s no foolproof way to know whether or not a subscriber is a Texas resident.
-Area codes, IP Address tracking, or historical addresses on file will not be sufficient for detecting and blocking Texas-based subscribers, especially those who move to Texas after subscribing.
-We see compliance as the only path forward.
+But please note, there’s no foolproof way to know whether or not a subscriber is a Texas resident.
+Area codes, IP Address tracking, or historical addresses on file are not sufficient to detect and block allTexas-based subscribers, especially those who move to Texas after subscribing.
+We see compliance with the law as the only long-term path forward.

 Do I need to pay $10,000?